tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

 and the semantics of `get_new_t()`.

-What you must always also think about is the behavior of `Alloc`, though you is very unlikely to do so.
-Specifically, you are unlikely to consider these valid but unlikely possibilities:
+What you must always also think about is the behavior of `Alloc`, though you are very unlikely to do so.
+Specifically, you are unlikely to consider these valid but improbable possibilities:

 - `Alloc` has a fixed capacity of 8 `T`s, and so throws when pushing the 9th element;